ceph/ceph/src/cephadm/design_choices.rst

 Current situation:

-Cephadm manages all hosts registered hosts.
+Cephadm manages all registered hosts.
 This means that it needs to periodically scrape data from each host to identify changes on the host like:

 * disk added/removed